lifeinmate/hashcat-gui-like/README.md

-A simple bash script tool to help crack those password hashes faster
+A simple  bash script tool that helps its users to utilize time cracking passwords and identifying hashes.
+Made as GUI for hashcat, allows better user interaction which increases efficiency for cracking passwords.
+Wonderful for new users.